Akuli/python-tutorial/exceptions.md

 messages by printing to `sys.stderr` and then calling `sys.exit(1)`, so when should we use that and when should we raise an exception?

-Exceptions are meant for **programmers**, so if we're writing a module that other people will import we should probably use exceptions.
+Exceptions are meant for **programmers**, so if we are writing a module that other people will import we should probably use exceptions.
 For other errors (for example, if the **user** of the program has done something wrong) it's usually better to use `sys.stderr` and `sys.exit`.